tomysshadow/M4Revolution/README.md

 Opens this file.

-### Edit Transition Time

-Upon navigating, the game will play a fade transition.
-You may edit the transition time on a scale of zero to 500, where zero is instant and 500 is slow.
-The currently set transition time is displayed.
-The default is 500.

-This operation will create a backup of your game files if one has not already been made.

 ### Toggle Full Screen

 You may toggle full screen on or off.
 The default is on.

 If full screen is on, it will be turned off, and vice-versa.
 The tool will then report whether full screen has been toggled on or off.

+This operation will create a backup of your game files if one has not already been made.

 ### Toggle Camera Inertia